Hello! Who are you and what business did you start?

 Google Cloud’s BigQuery is another foundational pillar that holds up a significant part of our platform.
-It’s a fully managed warehouse for analytics that lives in a cloud, again, so we don’t have to manage it and our customers get the benefit of hyper-fast response times for multi-dimensional analytics and big data insights.
+It’s a fully managed warehouse for analytics that lives in the cloud, again, so we don’t have to manage it and our customers get the benefit of hyper-fast response times for multi-dimensional analytics and big data insights.
 Every customer has their own preferences for displaying analytics, and BigQuery allows for sophisticated levels of customization.

 What have been the most influential books, podcasts, or other resources?